hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/196_on_dr_paul_deussen.md

-Americans say, for ten shillings a month, and a mere mention of his name in the introduction to some book of "very new researches" — think of this man, spending days and sometimes months in elucidating the correct reading and meaning of a word or a sentence in the commentary of Sâyana (as he has himself told me), and in the end succeeding in making an easy road through the forest of Vedic literature for all others to go along;
+Americans say, for ten shillings a month, and a mere mention of his name in the introduction to some book of "very new researches" — think of this man, spending days and sometimes months in elucidating the correct reading and meaning of a word or a sentence in the commentary of Sāyana (as he has himself told me), and in the end succeeding in making an easy road through the forest of Vedic literature for all others to go along;
 think of him and his work, and then say what he really is to us!
 Of